 Savvy marketers know that marketing analytics is the ticket to better decisions and stronger results, but many still struggle with shoring up that foundation.
-When it comes to making the most of data, organizations must get their information in order if they want to turn insights into action.
+When it comes to making the most of data, organisations must get their information in order if they want to turn insights into action.

 We asked marketing decision makers to reflect on the key opportunities and challenges they faced in last year's analytics initiatives.
 And we asked them what they expect to encounter in 2017.
-While more than half said their marketing organization is effectively using analytics to influence decisions or drive action, they still reported data-related challenges.1
+While more than half said their marketing organisation is effectively using analytics to influence decisions or drive action, they still reported data-related challenges.1

 Where we've been: 2016 analytics roadblocks

-Seventy percent of marketing decision makers said their primary goal for 2016 analytics initiatives was to improve campaign effectiveness, increase revenue, or optimize spend.2 But it wasn't always easy to meet those objectives.
+Seventy percent of marketing decision makers said their primary goal for 2016 analytics initiatives was to improve campaign effectiveness, increase revenue, or optimise spend.2 But it wasn't always easy to meet those objectives.
 At the top of the list, 61% of marketing decision makers said they struggled to access or integrate the data they needed last year.3 And that issue isn't going away, as the amount of data being created continues to grow.
 Solving the problem will take the right talent and support from the top.
 Yet 26% of marketers said they didn't have the right analytics talent or enough of it.4 The same number reported it was a struggle to get buy-in and support from executives.5

 61% of marketing decision makers said they struggled to access or integrate the data they needed last year.